amerkay/wp-beacon-multi-currency-forms/src/wp-beacon-crm-donate/README.md

 4. Insert the block
 5. In the block settings sidebar:
    - **Form Settings:** Select which form to use (or leave default)
-   - **Colors:** Customize primary and brand colors with color pickers
-   - **Text Content:** Override title, subtitle, and notice text
+   - **Text Content:** Override title, subtitle, notice text, and button text
+   - **Custom URL Parameters:** Add unlimited parameter rows with name/value pairs to pass to the donation form URL
-   - **Frequencies:** Choose which donation frequencies to display (Single, Monthly, Annual)
+   - **Frequencies:** Choose which donation frequencies to display (Single, Monthly, Annual) - backup option replaced by BeaconCRM settings
-   - **Default Preset Amounts:** Set custom donation amounts for each frequency
+   - **Default Preset Amounts:** Set custom donation amounts for each frequency - backup option replaced by BeaconCRM settings
-   - **Custom URL Parameters:** Add unlimited parameter rows with name/value pairs (user-friendly interface)
+   - **Colors:** Customize primary and brand colors - backup option replaced by BeaconCRM settings

 **Customization Options:**
-- **Primary Color:** Override the "Donate now" button color
-- **Brand Color:** Override the color used for frequency tabs and links
 - **Title:** Change "Make a donation" to your custom text
 - **Subtitle:** Change "Pick your currency, frequency, and amount"
 - **Notice Text:** Customize the security message
+- **Button Text:** Change the donate button text (default: "Donate now →")
+- **Custom Parameters:** Pass additional data to BeaconCRM forms (e.g., bcn_c_adopted_animals=elephant-123&campaign=spring2025)
-- **Frequencies:** Control which frequencies are available (Single, Monthly, Annual) - API settings override these
+- **Frequencies:** Control which frequencies are available (Single, Monthly, Annual) - Note: this is a backup option that gets replaced by your settings on the BeaconCRM Form on page load
-- **Default Preset Amounts:** Set initial donation amounts per frequency - API settings override these
+- **Default Preset Amounts:** Set initial donation amounts per frequency - Note: this is a backup option that gets replaced by your settings on the BeaconCRM Form on page load
-- **Custom Parameters:** Pass additional data to BeaconCRM forms (useful for tracking campaigns, pre-selecting options, or passing entity references)
+- **Primary Color:** Override the donate button color - Note: this is a backup option that gets replaced by your settings on the BeaconCRM Form on page load
+- **Brand Color:** Override the color used for frequency tabs and links - Note: this is a backup option that gets replaced by your settings on the BeaconCRM Form on page load

 **Best For:**
 - Sidebar widgets